aregsar/aregsarblog/blog/2019/installing-php-on-macos-redux/index.md

 ## Conclusion

-In this article I listed the steps to take to install the Homebrew package manager for the macOS followed by the steps to install PHP using the package manager.
-This included the locations for the PHP configuration files.
+In this article I listed the steps to take to install the Homebrew package manager for the macOS followed by the steps to install PHP using the Homebrew.

-I also detailed how PHP extensions are installed and how the php-fpm Fast CGI process manager is activated.
+In addition I detailed how to install PHP extensions and how the php-fpm Fast CGI process manager is activated.

+Finally I detailed the installation locations for PHP binaries and configuration files.

 Thanks for reading.